iiRyan/Massenger/README.md

 - **Message Management**:
   - Create, update, delete, and fetch messages.
-  - Add, update, delete comments for each message.
+  - Add, update, and delete comments for each message.
-  - CRUD for profile.
+  - CRUD for profiles.

 - **RESTful Design**:
   - Fully compliant with RESTful standards.